Patients are being denied necessary care. It needs to change.

 Emma Dennison is a fourth-year medical student at Queen’s University.

-Subscribe today to The Weekly Dose – a handpicked roundup of the most essential health news from the week!
+Check out our newsletter, The Weekly Dose – it's a handpicked roundup of the most important news from the week.
 Subscribe